 30 Killed in Kaduna Auto Crash

-No fewer than 30 persons were killed in a ghastly auto crash along the Zaria-Kano Expressway, Hawan Mai Mashi in Makarfi Local Government Area of Kaduna State.
+No fewer than 30 persons have been killed in a ghastly auto crash along the Zaria-Kano Expressway, Hawan Mai Mashi in Makarfi Local Government Area of Kaduna State.

-It was learnt that the accident occurred at around 5:30pm on Thursday.

 Yakasai said the crash which involved three vehicles was caused by over speeding and dangerous overtaking.